luigikav/Libwebsockets.jl/docs/src/pages/manual.md

 end
 ```

 Now we can define main `ws_open` function to open and initialize WebSocket connection.
-It has three main steps:
+It is possible to set the log level using the `lws_set_log_level` function; in this example, logging is disabled.
+The `ws_open` function consists of three main steps:

 - Setup WebSocket Protocol and Callback: